xiix0/scam/README.md

-April 1

-This is the day upon which we are reminded of what we are on the other three hundred and sixty-four.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+This is the first age that's paid much attention to the future, which is a little ironic since we may not have one.
+		-- Arthur Clarke